 Noted events in his life were:

-1. Picture: 1926 Dodge Four Door.
-Eldon's first car was a 1926 Dodge Phaeton four door.
+1. Picture: 1926 Dodge Sedan.
+Eldon's first car was a 1926 Dodge Sedan (four door).
 He purchased the car for $25 in 1936.
 It had been on blocks in storage.
 The rubber on the tires was dried out and wore off quickly.
 He would purchase used tires which could be had for around $1 at the time.
 The paint was falling off, so he painted it with a brush.

 5. Residence: 1422 Richfield Road, Flint, Michigan, 1925.
 Taken from address and date on mail.

-6. Residence, 1948, 4835 Bedford Rd., Detroit, Michigan.
-This is where Eldon Coller and Shirley Makima lived when they were first married.
+11. Picture: 4835 Bedford Rd., Detroit, Michigan.
+This is where Eldon Coller and Shirley Makima Coller lived when they were first married.
 It had previously been Eldon Coller's residence.

-Eldon married Shirley Elaine Makima, daughter of Enoch Erhardt Makima and Sisko Eliina Hokkanen, on 9 Oct 1948 in Detroit, Michigan.
-(Shirley Elaine Makima was born on 31 Jul 1924 in Highland Park, Michigan and died on 13 Oct 2014 in Owosso, Michigan and was buried in Glen Eden Memorial Park in Livonia, Michigan.)
+Eldon next married Shirley Elaine Makima, daughter of Enoch Erhardt Makima and Sisko Eliina Hokkanen, on 9 Oct 1948 in Detroit, Michigan.
+(Shirley Elaine Makima was born on 31 Jul 1924 in Highland Park, Michigan, died on 13 Oct 2014 in Owosso, Michigan and was buried in Glen Eden Memorial Park in Livonia, Michigan.)

-The wedding reception was held at the Botsford Inn in Farmington Hills, Michigan.
+The wedding reception for Eldon and Shirley was held at the Botsford Inn in Farmington Hills, Michigan.